Every child is entitled to an early childhood education, regardless of ability.

 Kindergartens can apply for extra support to help them provide the right environment for children with additional needs.

-An inclusive kindergarten is one where your child is supported to develop secure relationships, which encourages them to learn and actively participate in the group and can develop a strong sense of self, friendships with others in the group and a sense of belonging to the group and the broader community.
+An inclusive kindergarten is one where your child has support in developing secure relationships.
+This encourages them to learn and actively participate in the group and can develop a strong sense of self, friendships with others in the group and a sense of belonging to the group and the broader community.

-Visit the Department of Education and Training website for more information about the Kindergarten Inclusion Support program for kindergartens.
+Visit the Victorian Government website-external site for more information about the Kindergarten Inclusion Support program for kindergartens.